ahocken/PolyesterIR/README.md

 These codes and files were used in the following manuscript:

-Improving the optical sorting of polyester bioplastics via reflectance spectroscopy and machine learning classification techniques
+Alexis Hocken, Sharona Huang, Eleanor Ng, Bradley D. Olsen.
+"Improving the optical sorting of polyester bioplastics via reflectance spectroscopy and machine learning classification techniques"
-Alexis Hocken, Sharona Huang, Eleanor Ng, Bradley D. Olsen

 The following outlines the content within this record.
 Script files should be run in the order in which they are presented: